Selecting Onion Plant Varieties

 Planting at the Right Time

 Planting at the correct time for your area is crucial to your onion growing success.
-Dixondale Farms provides a Zip Code Chart each year with recommended ship weeks by Zip Code.
-Referring to this chart for your ship week will ensure plants arrive at the proper time for you to plant.
+Dixondale Farms provides an Onion Planting Zip Code Chart each year with recommended ship weeks by Zip Code.
+Referring to this chart for your ship week will ensure plants arrive at the proper time for you to plant to grow huge onions.
 Watch this video as Bruce "The Onionman" Frasier explains proper planting times for onion plants.